On $\mathbb{Z}_2$-Thurston norms and pseudo-horizontal surfaces in orientable Seifert $3$-manifolds: Pseudo-vertical and pseudo-horizontal surfaces

+Suppose $M$ is an orientable Seifert fibered manifold with orientable orbit space.
+We follow the notation at the beginning of Section 2.
+The following definitions are taken from the literature, such as \cite{Ha} and \cite{Fr}.

-Suppose $M$ is a Seifert fibered manifold.
-A surface in $M$ is called \textbf{vertical} if it is consist of regular fibers.
-A surface in $M$ is called \textbf{horizontal} if it intersect each regular fiber.
-A connected surface $S$ in $M$ is called \textbf{pseudo-vertical} if: (1) $S \cap M_0$ is a vertical annulus whose boundary lies in two distinct $T_i$ and $T_j$, and (2) $S \cap R_i$ and $S \cap R_j$ are one-sided geometric incompressible surfaces inside the solid torus $R_i$ and $R_j$ respectively.
+\begin{Definition} An embedded orientable surface in $M$ is called \textbf{vertical} if it consists of regular fibers.
+An embedded orientable surface in $M$ is called \textbf{horizontal} if it intersects each regular fiber.
+An embedded non-orientable surface $S$ in $M$ is called \textbf{pseudo-vertical} if: (1) $S \cap M_0$ is a vertical annulus whose boundary lies in two distinct $T_i$ and $T_j$, and (2) $S \cap R_i$ and $S \cap R_j$ are geometrically incompressible non-orientable surfaces inside the solid torus $R_i$ and $R_j$ respectively.
 For simplicity, we also called it the pseudo-vertical surface connecting $R_i$ and $R_j$.
-We denote such a pseudo-vertical surface as $V_{i,j}$.
-A one-sided surface $S$ in $M$ is called \textbf{pseudo-horizontal} if $S \cap M_0$ is horizontal in $M_0$ and $S \cap R_i$ is either a family of meridian disks or a one-sided geometric incompressible surface in $R_i$ for each $i$.
+We denote such a pseudo-vertical surface by $V_{i,j}$.
+An embedded non-orientable surface $S$ in $M$ is called \textbf{pseudo-horizontal} if: (1) $S \cap M_0$ is horizontal in $M_0$, and (2) $S \cap R_i$ is either a family of meridian disks or a geometrically incompressible non-orientable surface in $R_i$ for each $i$. \end{Definition}